Andy Grammer: 2016–present: The Good Parts, Naive, and Monster

 On July 29, 2016, Grammer released a new single titled "Fresh Eyes", which was another platinum hit for him that reach #19 on the Spotify Global Viral 50 Chart.

 On June 9, 2017, Grammer released his new single featuring LunchMoney Lewis titled "Give Love".
 Grammer also wrote and performed the song "A Friend Like You" for the animated film Captain Underpants: The First Epic Movie.

 The third single from his album The Good Parts, titled "Smoke Clears", was released on November 3, 2017.
 The album was released on December 1, 2017.

 On February 21, 2019, Grammer released his new single, "Don't Give Up On Me", from the soundtrack of the film Five Feet Apart.
 It is also the lead single from his fourth studio album, Naive, which was released on July 26, 2019.

 In March 2022, Grammer announced he had signed with Mushroom Publishing.

 In 2024, he announced his upcoming fifth studio album, his first in nearly five years, titled Monster, which was released on October 4, 2024.

 In 2025, Grammer competed in season thirteen of The Masked Singer as "Boogie Woogie" which resembled a hairy orange monster in disco clothes.
-He finished in 2nd place and did an encore of "Don't Give Up on Me".
+He finished in second place and did an encore of "Don't Give Up on Me".

+In June 2026, Grammar announced Greater Than Pt.
+II: A One Man Show, which will begin on November 3, 2026, in New Hampshire, reprising his 2025 Greater Than: A One Man Show concert series.
+This will follow his Big Stupid Hearts tour, which will begin on July 25, 2026.
+On July 10, 2026, he released the single "Best Hearts", ahead of his upcoming album, Big Stupid Heart, set to be released on October 16, 2026.

 Personal life

 While at college, Grammer met Aijia Guttman, whom he would marry in July 2012 in Fullerton, California.
-He and Aijia have two daughters: Louisiana K Grammer (b.
-July 28, 2017) and Israel Blue Grammer (b.
-April 3, 2020).
+He and Aijia have three daughters, born in 2017, 2020, and 2026.

 Grammer and Aijia adhere to the Baháʼí Faith.
 He meditates, and memorizes and recites Baháʼí prayers.
 Grammer finds that being outside and going on walks, hikes, or runs has many mental health benefits.
 When he is stressed, he visualizes zooming out and seeing himself as a soul in the Baháʼí context.